RWS/studio-api-docs/apiconcepts/integration/integrating_actions.md

 Integrating actions
 =====

-Desktop Integration API provides support for third-party developers to integrate actions inside the Trados Studio desktop applications.
+Desktop Integration API provides support for third-party developers to integrate actions inside the <Var:ProductName> desktop applications.

 Integrating general actions
 -----

-The following example demonstrates how to create an action into the Trados Studio application which has a general purpose and integrate it into a custom ribbon group (see: Integrating ribbon groups).
+The following example demonstrates how to create an action into the <Var:ProductName> application which has a general purpose and integrate it into a custom ribbon group (see: [Integrating ribbon groups](integrating_ribbon_groups.md)).

 ```cs
 [Action("MyMainIconAction", Icon = "MyAction_Icon")]